-In the last Federal Open Market Committee meeting of this year, it was decided that the Federal Reserve would raise interest rates by 0.25%, which is a big deal.
-Although interest rates aren’t about to rocket off into the stratosphere, when combined with last year’s 0.25% increase and talk of more rate increases in 2017, this could be a sign that the Fed is planning to get serious about raising interest rates as we move farther away from the 2008 recession.
-We’ve already discussed how this increase will affect your credit card payments, but as a bank customer, what should you expect?
+In the last Federal Open Market Committee meeting of 2016, it was decided that the Federal Reserve would raise interest rates by 0.25%, which is a big deal.
+This week, in the second meeting of 2017, the Federal Reserve approved another rate increase by another 0.25%, meaning that we seem to be on track for sustained interest rate growth (however slow it might be).
+We’ve already discussed how these increases will affect your credit card payments, but as a bank customer, what should you expect?
 Continue reading as we address some of the common questions and concerns that typically accompany interest rate increases.

 Will banks increase savings and CD interest rates?

 Yes — eventually.
 Although oft quoted wisdom suggests that higher interest rates mean higher savings for bank account holders, there are a lot of variables at play.
 Without getting too technical, it’s important to note that the Fed’s decision doesn’t change interest rates directly, it changes the rate at which banks lend to one another (called the federal funds rate).
 It’s up to financial institutions themselves to set corresponding interest rates based on that metric.